zdfowler/diedactic/README.md

 - `images.example-official.list` contains all "Official" named images on Docker Hub as of Aug 8, 2020.
 - `images.example-shorter.list` contains a subset of images that represent OS layers, apps, and services
 - `images.example-short.list` is a simple, shortened list for testing purposes.

+Copy any of the above into a file named `images.list` to get started, or create your own.
+Images in Docker Hub that do not have a `:latest` tag are not currently supported.

 The `certs/` directory contains a custom CA certificate and registry certificiate (with associated private key) signed by the custom CA to allow proper TLS connections between `clair` and the private registry.